 - 2.1 Treasury management is the process by which our borrowing is managed, and our cash balances are invested.
 Whilst there are links to the budget process, the sums in this report do not form part of the budget.
 To the extent that the Council has money it can spend, this is reflected in the budget report.
 Cash balances reported here cannot be spent, except to the extent already shown in the budget report or the accounts. - 2.2 The Council has incurred debt to pay for past capital expenditure. - 2.3 The Council also has cash balances.
 These are needed for day to day expenditure (e.g. to pay wages when they are due) although some form our reserves.
 A substantial proportion can only be used to repay debt but (because of Government rules) we are usually unable to use this proportion to repay debt without incurring excessive cost.
-Thus, they are held in investments. - 2.4 Interest rates have reduced substantially during 2020/21, but the Council's budget position for 2021/22 has been protected due to investments being made for periods of two years with other local authorities prior to these reductions.
+Thus, they are held in investments. - 2.4 Interest rates having reduced substantially during the previous year have stayed very low in 2021/22, though there was a small rise in December 2021.
+As our loans are at fixed rates, falls in interest rates only affect the interest earned on our cash balances.
+The Council's budget position up to 2021/22 however was protected due to investments being made for periods of two years with other local authorities prior to these reductions.
+The expectation though is that the Bank of England Monetary Policy Committee will raise rates in 2022 which would be beneficial for the Council's treasury management budget.